ryohei8227/bedrock-hcls-tokyo2/README.md

-# Sample Healthcare and Life Science Agents on AWS
+# Sample Healthcare and Life Sciences Agents on AWS

 Explore the following components in the repository: